muggy8/improbable/have-and-havenot/xitrO31z.md

 There were a few Abilities that I did recognize such as Observe and Investigate.

+I wanted to get a feel for what these abilities were and maybe learn one of the ones I didn't recognize.

-However, the events that followed felt like they came straight out of my nightmares to the point where I felt my stomach turning and my strength failing.
+But my wishful thinking was cut short as the events that followed felt like they came straight out of my nightmares to the point where I felt my stomach turning and my strength failing.

 One by one, people around me fell to the floor unconscious.